EmergingTravel/differ/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Also, you can contact the team directly in Slack channel #tool-differ

 ## License